-- (1) The inspector general may, on the advice of the police council and in consultation with the Minister, make standing orders in respect of the force regarding - - (a) the constitution, organisation, structure, ranks, responsibilities and command in the force; - (b) the enlistment, training, promotions, transfers and discharge of police officers; - (c) arms, accoutrements, dress, ceremonies and operations; - (d) health, housing, equipment, welfare and recreation facilities; - (e) the force accounts and office practice; - (f) specialised units, their responsibilities and command; - (g) any other matters which may promote efficiency and discipline on the part of a police officer in the discharge of his or her duties.

-(2) The inspector general may, in consultation with the police authority, make standing orders relating to pay, leave and conditions of service of members of the force and any other matters he or she deems fit.

-- (3) The inspector general may delegate any of his or her functions under this Act-

-- (a) to the deputy inspector general; or

-- (b) to a senior police officer.
+- (1) The inspector general may, on the advice of the police council and in consultation with the Minister, make standing orders in respect of the force regarding - (a) the constitution, organisation, structure, ranks, responsibilities and command in the force; - (b) the enlistment, training, promotions, transfers and discharge of police officers; - (c) arms, accoutrements, dress, ceremonies and operations; - (d) health, housing, equipment, welfare and recreation facilities; - (e) the force accounts and office practice; - (f) specialised units, their responsibilities and command; - (g) any other matters which may promote efficiency and discipline on the part of a police officer in the discharge of his or her duties. - (2) The inspector general may, in consultation with the police authority, make standing orders relating to pay, leave and conditions of service of members of the force and any other matters he or she deems fit. - (3) The inspector general may delegate any of his or her functions under this Act- - (a) to the deputy inspector general; or - (b) to a senior police officer or any other officer appointed under this Act. [paragraph (b) amended by section 5 of Act 16 of 2006]